 The Basel III Capital Rule includes requirements for quarterly public disclosures of qualitative and quantitative information regarding capital, capital adequacy and risk.
 These disclosures fall under the third Pillar of the Basel III capital framework (the "Pillar 3 Disclosures"), and are intended to allow market participants to assess key information about a bank's risk profile and its associated level of capital.
 For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2016 (the "2016 Form 10-K").
+Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2016 (the "2016 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2017 (the "Q1 2017 Form 10-Q").